-- Face-to-face lectures are being recorded and posted on the LMS for online students and for the review of face-to-face students - The full-time faculty are provided laptop computers with software such as Snagit to facilitate lecture and screen capture that are being utilized for lecture and advising. - The faculty received training regarding program evaluation - The performance of individual students in NOCTI tests are provided to the faculty every semester for review and for program assessment - Graduating students who take Internship are evaluated by the internship provider, and the results of the evaluation are shared with the faculty

-The Business faculty who teaches several of AST related courses attended multiple national and regional trainings and webinars regarding best practices in teaching and learning, curriculum design, and assessment.
-Faculty members who have expertise in certain areas regularly train other faculty members in the areas of their expertise.
+- Face-to-face lectures are being recorded and posted on the LMS for online students and for the review of face-to-face students. - The full-time faculty are provided laptop computers with software such as Snagit to facilitate lecture and screen capture that are being utilized for lecture and advising. - The faculty received training regarding program evaluation. - The performance of individual students in NOCTI tests are provided to the faculty every semester for the faculty review and for program assessment. - Almost, all CAS students continue their education to get an associate degree. - The Business faculty who teaches several of the AST related courses attended multiple national and regional training and webinars regarding best practices in teaching and learning, curriculums design, and assessment.
+Faculty members who have expertise in certain area regularly train other faculty members in the areas of their expertise.